catamphetamine/react-responsive-ui/README.md

 Which results in a much smaller bundle size.

-The same can be done for CSS: instead of importing the whole `react-responsive-ui/style.css` bundle one could import only the necessary styles from `react-responsive-ui/styles/` like `react-responsive-ui/styles/Button.css`.
-There's a catch though: those stylesheets are usually dependent on each other and, for example, the `<Button/>` component actually requires three different stylesheets to be imported:
+Theoretically the same thing can be done for CSS: instead of importing the whole `react-responsive-ui/style.css` bundle one could import only the necessary styles from `react-responsive-ui/styles/` like `react-responsive-ui/styles/Button.css`, but there's a catch: various components are usually dependent on different styles; for example, a `<Button/>` actually requires three different stylesheets to be imported:

 * `react-responsive-ui/styles/Button.css`
 * `react-responsive-ui/styles/ButtonReset.css`
 * `react-responsive-ui/styles/Input.css`

-## Validation

-Each form component receives an `error : String` error message property.

 ## Outline